MecaLab/project_management_tools/github/github_project/README.md

-# project_management_tools
+# github_project
-shared doc on project management tools
+documentation regarding the github project tool for managing projects that involves some code on github